 Depending on the type of planned measure, the following documents may be required - it is best to coordinate these with the Lower Monument Protection Authority:

-We are happy to advise you by phone, video conference and in person at our premises.
+We are happy to advise you by phone, video conference and in person at our offices.
 If required, we can also arrange an appointment on site.